justBeHonest/hello-world/README.md

 # hello-world
-this is just simple projetc
+this is just simple project